Caffeine is a psychoactive drug that can cause or exacerbate anxiety and other stress-related signs and symptoms in many ways. Learn what you can do.

 Our Brain PowerUp Guide is yours FREE when you subscribe to our world-class information on brain health & performance.

 It is usually made in China or sometimes in India or Germany.

 Journalist and self-proclaimed caffeine addict Murray Carpenter, author of Caffeinated: How Our Daily Habit Helps, Hurts, and Hooks Us, traveled to China to check out the world’s largest caffeine plant while doing research for his book.

 It was not the high-tech facility he imagined.

 “… half the windows were smashed, and rags streamed out.
 Bags of stockpiled chemicals sat inside the broken first-floor windows.
 The place reeked — a chemical stench to make you gag — and a tall rusty tank leaked a tarry sludge.“

-If you drink soda or energy drinks, you’ve almost certainly consumed caffeine produced there.
+He reveals that if you drink soda or energy drinks, you’ve almost certainly consumed caffeine produced there.

 It’s been recognized for decades that the symptoms of too much caffeine are very similar to those of many psychiatric disorders.

-Too much caffeine can even create symptoms of anxiety in a healthy person that are indistinguishable from those experienced by anxiety disorder sufferers.
+Enough caffeine can even create symptoms of anxiety in a healthy person that are indistinguishable from those experienced by anxiety disorder sufferers.